upeshp/MS4_KeepRolling/README.md

 - The websites tend to use simple colour schemes, with only 2/3 colours often being used.
 - This website will use black, red, white, and grey.
 - This combination is used to keep the site looking simple/clean.
 - Red is associated with feelings of excitement, and wanting to take action, which is suited to this website.
-Source: Crazy Egg
+[Source: CrazyEgg](https://www.crazyegg.com/blog/website-color-palettes/)
 - I wanted a bold dynamic font for the main logo headers/buttons etc, with a more simple easy-to-read text for any longer texts like product descriptions.
 After experimenting with various font combinations, I settled with Oswald/Montserrat combination, as this met these requirements.

 ## Features